TheOddKn1ght/wrep/README.md

 - `-apiprovider`  API provider to use: `wttr.in` or `weatherapi`
 - `-v`            Verbose output
 - `-fancy`        Fancy output with weather emojis
+- `-f`:
+  (Experimental, wttr.in only) Show a debug output with a multi-day weather forecast.
+  This feature is not finished yet and is only available when using the `wttr.in` API provider.

 ### Example
 ```sh